Optimizing one-axis twists for variational Bayesian quantum metrology: Arbitrary-Axis Twist Ansatzes

-We next examine the origin of the improvement of $\textrm{AAT}^{1}_{2}$ over $\textrm{AAT}^{1}_{1}$.
-To do this we plot, in Fig.~\ref{fig:varbi}a, the average of the optimized estimators over measurement outcomes at $\delta\varphi\approx 0.7$ for a range of values of $\varphi$ for $\textrm{AAT}^{1}_{1}$, $\textrm{AAT}^{2}_{1}$, and $\textrm{AAT}^{1}_{2}$.
-We observe that the averaged estimator associated with $\textrm{AAT}^{1}_{2}$ remains approximately linear for significantly longer than the other two.
-This indicates a larger region over which this estimator has a low bias.
-In Fig.~\ref{fig:varbi}b, we also plot the variance of the optimized estimators and note that neither $\textrm{AAT}^{1}_{2}$ nor $\textrm{AAT}^{2}_{1}$ exhibit dramatic improvement over $\textrm{AAT}^{1}_{1}$.
-This is in line with previous observations that increasing the depth of the decoding circuit primarily serves to decrease bias~\cite{Marciniak_2022}.
-It is also not surprising that a decrease in bias should be the most effective way to obtain a smaller BMSE since we are examining the case where the prior variance is fairly large.

 We now focus on the regime where the largest improvement over the classical approach is possible, i.e. $0.5\lesssim\delta\varphi\lesssim 0.9$.
 In this region, we examine how increasing the depth of the decoding circuit effects the BMSE.
-A comparison for $\textrm{AAT}^{1}_{1}$, $\textrm{AAT}^{1}_{3}$, $\textrm{AAT}^{1}_{4}$, and $\textrm{AAT}^{1}_{5}$ is shown in Fig.~\ref{fig:converege}.
+A comparison for $\textrm{AAT}^{1}_{1}$, $\textrm{AAT}^{1}_{3}$, $\textrm{AAT}^{1}_{4}$, and $\textrm{AAT}^{1}_{5}$ is shown in Fig.~\ref{fig:lowdepth}b.
 We observe that as the circuit depth is increased the optimized estimators approach the optimal value of the BMSE.
 However, we also note that increasing the circuit depth appears to provide diminishing returns as the optimal is approached.
+While this is to some extent inevitable due to the existence of a lower bound, we observe strikingly little improvement in the transition from $\textrm{AAT}^{1}_{4}$ to $\textrm{AAT}^{1}_{5}$.
 Due to these diminishing returns it is reasonable to consider circuits with only a few one-axis twists in at least some cases.